cheeky-gorilla/Protocol-Guild/docs/1-proposal-rationale.md

 # 1. Proposal Rationale

 How can we give core protocol contributors exposure to the broader success of the projects building on top of Ethereum?
-This has been a recurrent topic for many years in our community.
-When the latest discussion resurfaced in [Oct 2021](https://twitter.com/dannyryan/status/1454065104819916803?s=20&t=UpzCC7pDSqldgV-TAIMFiA), we started researching the  existing public goods funding mechanisms
+This has been a recurring topic for many years in our community.
+When the latest discussion resurfaced in [Oct 2021](https://twitter.com/dannyryan/status/1454065104819916803?s=20&t=UpzCC7pDSqldgV-TAIMFiA), we started researching existing public goods funding mechanisms, to see if any offered a solution.
+Ultimately, we concluded that a new mechanism was needed.

-We settled on three main motivations as to why there should be a new mechanism, the individual challenges related to each, and the resulting design objectives we can use to help frame .
+What follows is a description of three main motivations as to why there should be a new mechanism, the individual challenges related to each, and the resulting design objectives for creating a new mechanism.

 ## 1.1 Curation is difficult